Addiction is a terrible force to have to overcome. It can be painful watching a loved one fall victim to an addiction disorder.

 However, intervention specialists are very expensive.
 Mental health professionals, like a therapist who specializes in addiction, might be able to help you come up with a basic plan for the intervention that you are planning, and they might be able to help moderate it as well.
 Stay flexible and ready yourself to deal with the person with an addiction another way if the initial plan for the intervention falls apart.

 Don’t Give Up

 Never forget that addiction is a devastating disease.
-Unfortunately, not every addict is willing to seek help.
+Unfortunately, not every person with an addiction disorder is willing to seek help.
 Watching a loved one suffer can be sad and frustrating, but don’t give up.

-For some addicts, a single conversation might be all it takes for them to seek help.
-Yet it could take months or years for other addicts to reach the point where they are willing to attempt recovery.
+For some people with an addiction disorder, a single intervention might be all it takes for them to seek help.
+Yet it could take months or years for other people with an addiction disorder to reach the point where they are willing to attempt recovery.

 Just remember that treatment works.
 Don’t give up on them.

 Learning how to stage an intervention isn’t complicated, but making it effective can be mentally draining.
 When a loved one first starts showing signs of alcoholism, this could mean it’s time to confront them about their possible addiction.
 The sooner an addiction is dealt with, the better for everyone.
 Be sure not to take any halfway answers from your loved one.
 They have to make a decision; there is no thinking about it for ‘a day or two.’
 They might either go on a binge or go into hiding.
 Give them options, but make sure that they make a decision then and there.